dj95/zj-smart-sessions/README.md

 An example for such a script for the `find_command` can be found at [./find_command](./find_command).
 It will find all `.git` directories with *fd* and removes the `.git/` suffix from the path in `~/Developer`.

+As an example, if your directories are like `/home/user/proj/rust/zellij` and your `find_command` returns just `rust/zellij` for better readability, you **must** configure the `base_path` as `/home/user/proj`.
+Otherwise zj-smart-sessions will start the session at the wrong CWD!

 ## ❄️ Installation with nix flake